Robert Eugene Brashers: 1991 Austin yogurt shop murders

-After his release, Brashers moved between the states of South Carolina, Tennessee, and Georgia, often changing his place of residence.
 On February 18, 1992, he was arrested in Cobb County, Georgia, for grand theft auto, unlawful possession of a weapon, and theft.
 While searching his vehicle and apartment, policemen found a radio scanner, a police jacket, lock-picking tools, and a fake Tennessee driver's license.
 Fearing another prison sentence, he made a plea deal with the prosecutors and pleaded guilty to the most serious of the charges, allowing for the rest to be dropped.
 As a result, he was sentenced to an additional five years imprisonment, which he served in full, and was released in February 1997.
-For the following two years, he moved between Tennessee, Arkansas, and Missouri.
+Following his release from prison, he moved to Paragould, Arkansas.